IAAR-Shanghai/Grimoire/README.md

 3. Configure
    * the llms in [configs/llm.yaml](configs/llm.yaml).
    * the experiments in [configs/experiment.yaml](configs/experiment.yaml).
+   * If it is necessary to reproduce our experiment, you can load the grimoire and hard samples used in this experiment to the current path using the following command: `cp -r ./archived/.cache ./`.
 4. Look into [experiments.py](experiments.py) to see how to run experiments.
 5. Run [analyst.py](analyst.py) to analyze the results saved in `outputs`.